Vinelab/social-auth/README.md

 Edit **app.php** and add ```'Vinelab\Auth\AuthServiceProvider'``` to the ```'providers'``` array.
 It will automatically alias itself as SocialAuth which is a Facade.

+## Configuration
+Publish the configuration file using `php artisan vendor:publish`

 ## Usage
 ```php
 <?php